 Alexander wanted to fuse the Macedonians, Greeks and Persians into one culture.
-He was survived by a son born to his Persian wife Roxana three months after his death — the son to be known historically as Alexander IV.
-Some of Alexander's Macedonian veterans could not accept that their king, Alexander's successor, was the son of a "barbarian" woman from central Asia.
-In the place of Alexander IV they favored Alexander half brother: the illegitimate son of Alexander's father and one of his mistresses, Philip III, in his mid-thirties, to be described as an epileptic and as simpleminded.
+His son was born to his Persian wife Roxana three months after his death — the son to be known historically as Alexander IV.
+Some of Alexander's Macedonian veterans looked upon Alexander IV as the son of a "barbarian" woman from central Asia.
+In the place of Alexander IV they favored Alexander half-brother: the illegitimate son of Alexander's father and one of his mistresses, Philip III, in his mid-thirties, to be described as epileptic and feeble-minded.

-311-309, Seleucus emerged from war against a rival general as the winner of rule in the area of Babylon and points east – to the far end of what had been Persia's empire.
-(Diadochi map) In 306 Seleucus assumed the title of king: Seleucus I Nicator.
-His dynasty was to last for almost two and a half centuries and was to play a big role regarding the Jewish people.
+Another former general of Alexander's, Seleucus, emerged from war against a rival general as the winner of nominal rule from Babylon to the eastern end of what had been Persia's empire.
+In 306, Seleucus assumed the title of king: Seleucus I Nicator.
+(His dynasty was to last for almost two and a half centuries and was to play a big role regarding the Jewish people.)

-By 301 Ptolemy still ruled Egypt and had at least de facto control over Palestine.
+In 301, Ptolemy still ruled Egypt and had at least de facto control over Palestine.
 Cassander ruled in Macedonia and Greece.
 The Seleucus and Ptolemy dynasties were to fight wars over who would control southern Syria.
 (Map of the power divisions, 301 BCE)

-Rather that the peace that could have been maintained by one powerful central authority (an empire that might have included Italy had Alexander lived), the frequent wars that the world had known would.
-By the years 31 and 30 BCE the Roman Empire would expand into Greece.
-But before the grandeur of the Roman Empire, the Diadochi made themselves monarchs in the Macedonian tradition.
-Drawing from the Alexander legend, they attempted to have a striking personal appearance.
+Alexander's successors erased the unity Alexander had hoped to create with his empire.
+From their first accession to power, they made themselves monarchs in the Macedonian tradition.
+Drawing from the Alexander legend they attempted to have a striking personal appearance.
 They wore headbands similar to the one Alexander had worn, which became a symbol of monarchy, and they continued Alexander's use of the title "king."
 In meeting visitors they postured haughtily, while visitors were obliged to gesture submission, respect and deference.

 The new monarchs sought support in religion, pretending that their wars were the will of the gods.
-As had Alexander, they claimed themselves divine.
-In Egypt, Ptolemy (Ptolemy I or Ptolemy the Savior), claimed that he was descended from the gods Heracles (a son of Zeus) and Dionysus (god of the grape harvest).
-He staffed his administration with Greeks rather than Egyptians.
-Manyf Egyptians continued to view his rule as foreign.
-But he attempted to appeal to the glory of Egypt's ancient past and portrayed himself as a new pharaoh.
+They claimed themselves divine.
+In Egypt, Ptolemy claimed that he was descended from Heracles (a son of Zeus) and Dionysus (god of the grape harvest).
+He staffed his administration with Greeks rather than Egyptians, and many Egyptians continued to view his rule as foreign, but he attempted to appeal to the glory of Egypt's past and portrayed himself as the new pharaoh.

 CONTINUE READING: Economic Growth and Culture